-April 1 First Quarter Moon
+April 20 First Quarter Moon

-April 7 Full Moon (Pink Moon)
+April 26 Full Moon (Pink Moon)

 International Space Station (ISS) Observable Passes

 April 12 Royal Astronomical Society of Canada (RASC) Edmonton Centre meeting.
 Virtual Zoom meeting.
 Free for anyone to attend.
 See http://www.edmontonrasc.com for more details.

 April 22 The Lyrid meteor shower peaks (Zenith hourly rate of only 18)

-April 23 Hubble Space Telescope launched 30 years ago today.
+April 23 Hubble Space Telescope launched 31 years ago today.

 April 26 Perigee full Moon.
 Mars is near the open cluster of stars in Gemini, M35.